What is cannabis?

 Long-term effects: memory loss, shortened attention span, depression, anxiety, decreased immune functioning, risk of psychosis (higher risk with regular use of high potency cannabis), and lung damage (for smoking)

 Effects on brain development: The human brain is still developing into our early to mid-20s.
 The use of any drug can hurt brain development.
-Parts of the brain might not develop the way they are supposed to if a young adult uses cannabis.
+Parts of the brain might not develop the way they are supposed to if a young adult partakes in cannabis.

 Calling for help